Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Methodology

 \subsubsection{Roll angle}

 Most airships are passively stable in roll and have their center of mass underneath the center of lift and buoyancy.
 Consequently, they self-orient according to the sum of gravity and centripetal acceleration.
-We can approximate the roll angle of airship $n$ at time $t$ as
+Although this steady state will not be achieved immediately in dynamic situations, we can approximate the roll angle of airship $n$ at time $t$ as

 where $g\approx9.81\frac{\mathrm{m}}{\mathrm{s}\text{\texttwosuperior}}$ is earth gravity.
-In fixed wing aircraft the same formula describes a \emph{coordinated turn} \cite{von1963aerodynamics}.
+In fixed wing aircraft the same formula describes a \emph{coordinated turn} \cite[p.
+153, Fig. 63]{von1963aerodynamics}.